 Also, if there is difficulty finding the fetal heartbeat, water birth may not be the best course of action.

-There are a few risks to your baby that you should be aware of before choosing to proceed with this method.
+You should be aware of a few risks to your baby before choosing to proceed with this method.
 The risks aren’t common occurrences, but they do exist:

 - Difficulty regulating the baby’s body temperature after birth.